loot/libloot/CONTRIBUTING.md

 ## Code Style

-The LOOT API code style is based on the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+libloot's code style is based on the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 Formatting style is codified in the repository's `.clang-format` file, but is not enforced.

 ### C++ Features